Sukriva/cloud-rock-star-2020/Week 2.2 - Add Weather API/README.md

 </script>
 ```

-If you have error or you can't see the print in console.
+:bulb: If you have error or you can't see the print in console.
 Your ``index.html`` should now look something like this.
 See: [index.html](https://github.com/Sukriva/mimmitkoodaa-cloud-rock-star/blob/main/images/example_codes/weather.html)

 ## Summary